 Step 1.
 On Mbox Director's main screen, click the Add Fixture button [+].
 (If no servers are connected, the button will be flashing.)
+The Add Fixture window will open:

 - Step 2.
 Make sure the ".Mbox with Layers" Profile setting is selected.
 For more information on the other options (OSC & Show Control, Serial-Over-Ethernet, and Mbox Director), refer to "External Control" on page 90. - Step 3.
 Using the "Choose from detected Mboxes" pop-up, select an Mbox server to add.
 (If the network settings are configured properly, any connected Mbox servers will appear in this list.)